THT320 Environmental Analysis

 ECTS credits: 5

 Teaching exam periods:

 This course starts in Autumn parallel.
 This course has teaching/evaluation in Autumn parallel, .

 Course frequency: Annually

 First time: Study year 2015-2016

-The subject will have a focus on methodology for the implementation of the life-cycle assessment of food production, packaging materials and packaging, waste management, as well as other relevant products, in which the students will learn how to practice all the main elements in the methodology to this are described in the textbook and ISO standards.
-The focus will also be on applying the methodology to identify how environmental and resource information can be used for strategic development in businesses; to product improvement and to marketing.
-The focus on the importance of the packaging in a holistic environment and resource perspective on products and their distribution and use will be another key element.
+The course will focus on the method for conducting life cycle assessment (LCA) of relevant products, where students will learn to practice all the main elements of the method as described in the textbook and ISO standards.
+The focus will also be on application to identify how environmental and resource information can be used for strategic development in companies, for product improvement and for marketing.

 The students' learning is supported by the teachers\' supervision during office hours.

 Chapters in text books, papers and data program.
 Overview will be given at semster start.

 One of these courses: FORN220, TBA210, TIP200, THT291, THT261 or THT271.